 One last disclaimer, if you decide to sign up for group pricing with your neighborhood on utilities you cannot negotiate prices like this.
 You are then on a group plan and locked into that which can last a long time.
 In my neighborhood the plan was for 24-months and there was no guarantee on what my monthly price would be.
 Know what you are signing or not signing (declining to join) when these offers come along.

-Confused?
-More information is on the Energy Choice Ohio website, which I encourage you to check out.
+More information is on the Energy Choice Ohio website about how this process works.
+I really like how the information is public and easy to access, it just takes a little time to understand how the process works.
 I’m not affiliated with Energy Choice Ohio in any way.
-I simply love saving money and wanted to share my experience doing so!
+I simply enjoy saving money and wanted to share my experience with how to save money on gas and electricity bills.